This page contains useful information related to programs and services offered by Food and Nutrition Services.

 The Fresh Fruit and Vegetable Program provides free fresh fruits and vegetables in selected low-income elementary schools nationwide.
 The purpose of the Program is to increase children’s fresh fruit and vegetable consumption and at the same time combat childhood obesity by improving children’s overall diet and create healthier eating habits to impact their present and future health.

-School districts and independent schools that choose to take part in the lunch program get cash subsidies and donated commodities from the USDA for each meal they serve.
+School districts and independent schools that choose to take part in the lunch program get cash subsidies and USDA Foods for each meal they serve.
 In return, they must serve lunches that meet Federal requirements, and they must offer free or reduced price lunches to eligible children.
 School food authorities can also be reimbursed for snacks served to children through age 18 in afterschool educational or enrichment programs.

 The School Breakfast Program operates in the same manner as the National School Lunch Program.
 School districts and independent schools that choose to take part in the breakfast program receive cash subsidies from the USDA for each meal they serve.
 In return, they must serve breakfasts that meet Federal requirements, and they must offer free or reduced price breakfasts to eligible children.